-15 Up-and-Coming Curvy Models Who You Should Know About
+15 Up-and-Coming Curvy Models You Should Know About

 Alessandra Garcia-Lorido

 Signed to IMG models, Garcia-Lorido, the daughter of actor Andy Garcia, began modeling when she moved to New York to study film in college.
 Her modeling career came organically when she signed with IMG, which led to campaigns with Lane Bryant and Target.
-Since then, Garcia-Lorido has modeled for Christian Siriano, H&M, Forever 21, and Wet n' Wild, alongside other celebrity-kids-turned-models, like Ireland Baldwin and Corinne Fox.
+Since then, Garcia-Lorido has modeled for Christian Siriano, H&M, Forever 21, and Wet n Wild, alongside other celebrity-kids-turned-models, including Ireland Baldwin and Corinne Fox.

-“It all sounds really great to diversify the runway and I think that is what the future will be, but it’s tiring.
+“It all sounds really great to diversify the runway, and I think that is what the future will be, but it’s tiring.
 It’s hard work to persevere through the judgments and the eyes.
 I’ve been on castings before where people are looking at you, and you’re like, ‘Okay, am I a spectacle here?’” she told W.

 Iskra Lawrence

 Lawrence was set on becoming a competitive swimmer until her modeling career began at 13 years old when her mom entered her into an Elle Girl contest.
-However, she a roadblock early on when her first agency fired her because her hips were too big.
-(She had a 36-inch waist, when her agency wanted her to be 34 inches and below, she told Business Insider.)
-Since then, Lawrence has continually proved her agency wrong, appearing in campaigns for Adore Me, a lingerie brand, and American Eagle's Aerie, which has been praised for its un-retouched photos.
-Lawrence has also walked for brands like Chromat, L'Oréal, and Christian Siriano.
+However, she hit a roadblock early on when her first agency fired her because her hips were too big.
+(She had a 36-inch waist, when her agency wanted her to be 34 inches or smaller, she told Business Insider.)
+Since then, Lawrence has continually proved her agency wrong, appearing in campaigns for Adore Me, a lingerie brand, and American Eagle's Aerie, which has been praised for its unretouched photos.
+Lawrence has also walked for brands such as Chromat, L'Oréal, and Christian Siriano.
 She's also a fan-favorite on Instagram, with experience shutting down body-shamers left and right.

 "These young girls, they just want to see someone normal.
 I'm very normal," Lawrence told Business Insider.
 "I've struggled for ages to try to do this and because of that...I've learned about myself, and that's what makes me who I am today.